LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 must be able to handle different tools and ingredients.
 The function needs to work for an oven, a toaster, a microwave, etc. This is an inefficient way to code for the job of cooking.

+Now let's look at how we can prepare a meal using the object-oriented approach.

 With objects, we can assign a special block of code to each tool.
 The stove, microwave, etc. gets its own ``.cook()`` method designed to work with its